Tips from my own experience of fibromyalgia

 #7 Give yourself a break.
 It will be slow and painful but it isn't pointless.

-#10 If you feel a bit alone, then go to Pintrest and search for fibro / fibrmyalgia / CFS and you'll find many, many others who understand and will give you a bit of a laugh.
+#10 If you feel a bit alone, then go to Pinterest and search for fibro / fibrmyalgia / CFS and you'll find many, many others who understand and will give you a bit of a laugh.
 There is now a lot online to connect people such as Sick Sad Girls on

 My suggestions for therapies & treaments to try

 The following is a list of therapies that you might like to try alongside whatever medication or health plan the doctor might put you on.
 Again, I am NOT a doctor and am not offering medical advice, just tips to try from my own experience.
 But also remember, that not everything will be helpful at every stage.
-I couldn't have started deep tissue massage straight away but am now finding it very helpful.
+I couldn't have started deep tissue massage straight away but now can barely survive without it.

 Low Level Laser Therapy (cold laser) - It was 12 years before this was mentioned as a treatment for Fibro and I had to read it in a book.
 For me it was a remarkable improvement (not cure - I have to regularly use it to maintain its effects).
 I first read about it in The Brain's Way of Healing by Norman Doidge.
-I found an acupuncturist who did laser therapy so google it and see who you can find.
-It's probably best to go to someone and see if it seems to be helping (it was recommended that I do 8 sessions to really see if it was effective but I began to notice positive effects after 2).
-However if it does help, it's probably financially best to purchase your own even though it is a big initial outlay.
+I found an acupuncturist who did laser therapy so google it and see who you can find near you.
+It's probably best to go book into a few sessions and see if it helps at all (it was recommended that I do 8 sessions to really see if it was effective but I began to notice positive effects after 2).
+However, if it does help, it's probably financially best to purchase your own even though it is a big initial outlay.
 Look at companies like this (absolutely no paid officiation between us).
 More information about my experience here.